ManoManoTech/loggia/docs/usage.md

 With this setup, you get a default logger, with a default configuration.
 It supports JSON structured logging, and it is configured to work with DataDog.
 You can configure it using environment variables.
-XXX LINK TO CONFIGURATION

 ## Use with Loguru

 !!! note
-    You do not have to use Loguru - but if you already adopted it, Loggia will configure it to interop with Python's standard logging library.
+    You do not have to use Loguru --- but if you already adopted it, Loggia will configure it to interop with Python's standard logging library.

 This library will automatically add to new log levels to match Loguru configuration: